POMEROY, Ohio – Meigs County Prosecuting Attorney James K. Stanley has released a review of the office’s activity in 2017.

 The victim assistance program recently released its 2017 End of Year Fiscal Report.
 The victim assistance program is staffed by three advocates who served 452 new crime victims in 2017 as well as many victims from pre-2017 cases.
 This service included 177 crises responses; 258 requests for protection orders; 4,101 contacts with victims via telephone, fax, or letter; and 1,480 court appearances.
-The types of crime victims the victim assistance program served included 40 adult physical assaults; seven adult sexual assaults; one arson; 55 burglary and breaking and entering offenses; 49 child abuse or child endangering offenses; one child pornography offense; 22 child sexual assaults; 120 domestic violence offenses; ten OVIs; 25 identity fraud, unauthorized use of credit cards, or bad check offenses; ten kidnappings; two leaving the scene of an accident offenses; 29 stalking or harassment offenses; one homicide; and 11 violation of protection order offenses.
+The types of crime victims the victim assistance program served included 40 adult physical assaults; seven adult sexual assaults; one arson; 55 burglary and breaking and entering offenses; 49 child abuse or child endangering offenses; one pornography offense, this is child pornography not adult pornography like https://www.m-porn.xxx/ as that’s legal; 22 child sexual assaults; 120 domestic violence offenses; ten OVIs; 25 identity fraud, unauthorized use of credit cards, or bad check offenses; ten kidnappings; two leaving the scene of an accident offenses; 29 stalking or harassment offenses; one homicide; and 11 violation of protection order offenses.

 Members of the victim assistance program, along with Prosecutor Stanley, attended the Ohio Attorney General’s Two Days in May training seminar in Columbus, Ohio.
 Advocates attended additional training seminars, including one held in Rocksprings.
 Prosecutor Stanley and the advocates became some of the first in the State of Ohio who publicly endorsed Marsy’s Law, which was the proposed Constitutional Amendment that passed overwhelmingly in November and which goes into effect this month.
 Advocates staffed an informational table at the Meigs County Fair and provided literature to hundreds of people who stopped by.
 The Prosecuting Attorney’s Office and victim assistance program also honored crime victims during the National Crime Victim’s Rights Week in April by hosting a ceremony for homicide victims and displaying crime victim statistics and information in the Pomeroy parking lot.